jgrassler/talks/magnum-debugging-101/full/main.md

 We are only interested in the first and last columns here, hence the `awk` We need the first column to see whether a Kubernetes master or minion is affected.

 If we only have a single master setup that already tells us which machine to log in to in the next step.

-If we have a multi master setup we need to use the Heat stack name from the last column to look up the problematic node's floating IP address: Magnum creates a nested Heat stack for each cluster node.
+If we have a multi master setup we need to use the Heat stack name from the last column to look up the problematic node's floating IP address.

+Magnum creates a nested Heat stack for each cluster node.

 Each of these nested stacks comes with its own wait condition.

-The command shown above will list all of these since it will descend into the nested stacks recursively.
-If we do have multiple masters, we need to do an additional `openstack stack resource-show` on that stack's floating IP resource to find the floating IP to `ssh` to.
-Otherwise sshing to the only machine in the list of `master_addresses` shown by `openstack coe cluster show` will suffice.
+The command shown above will list all of these since it will descend into the nested stacks' resources recursively.

+Once we have found the failed wait condition we search for its stack name in the same resource list and pick out the FloatingIP resource in that same stack.

+We perform a `openstack stack resource-show` on that floating IP and get the IP address to SSH to.

 -->